beeware/briefcase/docs/en/how-to/index.md

 ## [Contributing to Briefcase](contribute/index.md)

-* [Contributing code to Briefcase](contribute/code.md) - The process to follow to contribute to Briefcase source code.
-* [Contributing to the documentation](contribute/docs.md) - The process to follow to contribute to Briefcase documentation.
+* [Contributing to Briefcase](contribute/index.md) - The many ways you can contribute to Briefcase, including what you can do and how to do it.

 ## Internal How-to guides